ids-s1-21/website/content/help.en.md

 Most of you will need help at some point and we want to make sure you can identify when that is without getting too frustrated and feel comfortable seeking help.

 {{% notice info %}}
-Some great advice about what to do when you get stuck when learning R can be found [here](https://r4ds.had.co.nz/introduction.html#getting-help-and-learning-more).
+We've already prepared instructions for dealing with common questions, so feel free to check that out first on the <a id="troubleshoot">Setup & Troubleshooting</a> page.
 {{% /notice %}}

-- **Piazza:** The best way to get any questions on course content, technology, logistics, policies is to post your question on Piazza.
-And you are encouraged to answer each others' questions here as well.
-When you post a question on Piazza, you can choose to do so anonymously to your classmates.
-Note that the course instructors and tutors can always see your name, and this is for a good reason!
-We want to be able to identify students who might be struggling so that we can extend help.
-Similarly, we want to know who you are if you're providing great answers to others' questions!
+- **Piazza:** The best way to get any questions answered in a timely manner on course content, technology, logistics, and policies is to post your question on <a id="Piazza">Piazza</a>.
+You are encouraged to answer each others' questions here as well.
+For more information on using Piazza, please see the <a id="PiazzaHelp">Posting on Piazza</a> page.
-- [**Teams:** We will use Teams for synchronous course communication.
-Feel free to post questions you need short and quick answers to there.
-Note that while Teams is great for quick clarifications, it's not a great venue for lengthy questions that require extended discussion.] - I may just do this in Piazza.
 - **Student hours:** Course organisers will hold students hours on Tuesdays and Wednesdays in person and on Zoom.
 Please feel free to call in with any questions, or just to say hi!
 - **MathsBase:** MathsBase is our drop-in support centre which allows you to talk to a tutor about most of our year 1 and year 2 courses in Mathematics.
 [Normally this would operate on-campus, but this year we will be operating it online.]
 MathsBase will offer synchronous support for courses, the tutors which staff it will usually be available to help between 9am and 6pm Monday to Friday.
 You’re welcome to join at any time to discuss questions you have on the course material, both with classmates and with the tutor.
 To access MathsBase [you should find you are already added to the MathsBase team on Microsoft Teams - and this is where you can access the MathsBase support.]